dekuNukem/exixe/README.md

 * Officially, exixe modules are NOT 5V compatible.
 * However it shouldn't cause damage if you put a 2.2K resistor in series of the 5V signal.
 * Still, the module must be powered at 3.3V.
-* Insert the Nixie tube so its anode lead is in the anode hole, and TEST THE TUBE BEFORE SOLDERING it in place.
+* When assembling insert the Nixie tube so its anode lead is in the anode hole, and TEST THE TUBE BEFORE SOLDERING it in place.
 * Pinout and dimension are the same for exixe-12 and exixe-14.

 ## Buying some